 After that dried slightly, I applied a full coat of chalkboard paint.
 Because I’m an impatient diy’er, I used the hair dryer to dry two coats of the chalkboard paint.
 Do you take those sort of shortcuts?
 Are you an impatient crafter?

 I removed the tape before the third coat dried on the cutting board chalkboard.

 It’s a really simple pattern, but I think the photograph corners really makes a difference in the final look.

 It reminds me that I need to use a 3/16” bit to drill the holes.

 On the back of the cutting board I place a very thin piece of scrap wood to prevent tear out when drilling.
-I’ve known for a long time that this works, but I’ve never put it to the test with such a thin piece of wood.
+This is something I’ve known for a long time that this works.
+However, I’ve never put it to the test with such a thin piece of wood.
 This is actually thinner than a paint stick.
 So, keep that in mind when you want to drill good clean holes.

 I drilled through the drill guides on the jig.

 This is the back.
 Notice the tear out on the thin scrap wood, and how clean the holes are on the back of the cutting board.
 Voila!

 The fleur-de-lis cabinet pulls were so easy to install.